Electroid/dropbox-sync/README.md

 A custom two-way [Dropbox](https://www.dropbox.com/developers) syncing application designed specifically for [Docker](https://www.docker.com/get-docker) environments.

+# Problem

+Currently, in order to deploy Dropbox into a Docker environment, you need to manually configure the entire host machine.
+Now, you can provision a Dropbox container with *just* an access token.

 # Build

 You will need a recent version of [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) as well as [Maven](http://maven.apache.org) installed on your computer.
 To build the program, just run `mvn clean install` and the jar should appear at `target/dropbox-sync-1.0-SNAPSHOT.jar`.
 After building is complete, you may also create a [Dockerfile](https://docs.docker.com/engine/reference/builder/) using the command `docker build -t dropbox .`

 If you want your image to auto deploy you can set up a [container builder](https://cloud.google.com/container-builder) to listen to changes in your Github repository.
-When setting up, you must reference the `build.yml` file in the repository, so the build program know how to create your `grc.io/$PROJECT_ID/dropbox` image.
+When setting up, you must reference the `build.yml` file in the repository, so the build program knows how to create your `grc.io/$PROJECT_ID/dropbox` image.

 # Setup